Giants trade Haniger, DeSclafani to Mariners for veteran lefty Ray

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

+The Giants made the move official shortly after, adding that they also will send cash considerations to the Mariners as part of the deal.

-The Athletic's Andrew Baggarly reported the Giants will send roughly $3 million in cash considerations to the Mariners to even out the financial impact for Seattle.
+Giants president of baseball operations Farhan Zaidi told reporters on a post-trade conference call that San Francisco will send $6 million to Seattle to balance out the financial impact for both teams.

-The 32-year-old Ray missed most of the 2023 season after undergoing Tommy John surgery and a flexor tendon repair on his left elbow in May, but posted a 12-12 record with a 3.71 ERA with 212 strikeouts in 189 innings pitched for the Mariners in 2022.
-Ray is expected to be out until midway through the 2024 season as he continues his rehab.
+Ray, 32, missed most of the 2023 season after undergoing Tommy John surgery and a flexor tendon repair on his left elbow in May, but he posted a 12-12 record with a 3.71 ERA with 212 strikeouts in 189 innings pitched for the Mariners in 2022.

 San Francisco Giants